how to become a digital marketer (2023 Guide)

 “Projects from school are a great portfolio piece to show your thinking process and skills,” says Saraco.

-Can I Feature Client Work on My Digital Marketing Portfolio?
+Can I Feature Client Work on My Marketing Portfolio?

-If you do have digital marketing work experience, you might be wondering if it’s okay to feature client work in your portfolio.
+If you do have digital marketing work experience, you might be wondering if it’s okay to feature client work and projects in your digital marketing portfolio.
 To avoid any issues, it’s important to ask first.

 “Simply emailing and asking for consent goes a long way.
 This is something you can do as your exiting a job or internship, or when a project is complete,” says Saraco.

-When featuring client work Saraco also emphasizes the importance of crediting others who worked on the project.
+When featuring client projects, Saraco also emphasizes the importance of crediting others who worked on the project.

 “Don’t take credit for content that’s not yours, that’s really important.
 There is no shame in crediting collaborators on a project.
 It shows that you can work on a team,” says Saraco.

 To start making a digital marketing portfolio, you’ll want to first find a portfolio website to help you organize and showcase your work.
-There are currently a wide range of free or relatively cost-effective websites that offer ready-made or customizable templates to create an online portfolio.
+There are currently a wide range of free or relatively cost-effective portfolio websites that offer ready-made or customizable templates to create an online portfolio.
 Squarespace is an example of a portfolio website, but there are others, including Wix and Weebly that can help you build a portfolio that you’re proud of.

 “Keep it nice and organized, create a nice user experience and show off your personality,” says Saraco.

-Once your portfolio is ready to go, make it easy to find by adding a link in your resume, on your LinkedIn page and your social media accounts.
+Once your marketing portfolio is ready to go, make it easy to find by adding a link in your resume, on your LinkedIn page, and your social media accounts.